This leaflet is intended for patients attending for a Cardiac CT Angiogram.

 - At this point the scan will start, you will be asked to hold your breath and be given the injection of contrast dye, after which it is common to feel a short-lived hot flush all over the body.

-- Once adequate images have been taken you will be asked to wait 15 minutes before your cannula is removed.
+- Once adequate images have been taken you will be asked to wait for 15 minutes before your cannula is removed.

 - You may eat, drink and carry out activities as normal.